marcov/tech-notes/docs/Linux/namespaces.md

 kernel automatically garbage collects it by reference counting.

 How to occupy a namespace:

 - A running process
-- A bind mound `=>` kernel will maintain the NS independently of a running process.
+- A bind mount `=>` kernel will maintain the NS independently of a running process.

 Do it with:
 ```